-The L. H. "Jack" and Helen Johnson Memorial Scholarship - Established in April 1976 by a resolution of the ACL YMCA Board dated December 12, 1975 - annual awards made to deserving FMU students.
+The L. H. "Jack" and Helen Johnson Memorial Scholarship Established in April 1976 by a resolution of the ACL YMCA Board dated December 12, 1975 - annual awards made to deserving FMU students.

-The Frank Fitzgerald Jones Memorial Scholarship - Established in October 1992 by Kappa Alpha Fraternity, family, and friends in memory of Frank Fitzgerald Jones, a 1984 FMU graduate, who lost his life in an auto/train accident in 1986 - an award made to a deserving FMU student.
+The Jones/Mogy Kappa Alpha Order Scholarship - Established in November 2012 by family and friends in memory of Frank Fitzgerald Jones, a 1984 graduate who was killed in an auto/train accident in 1986, and Richard A. Mogy, a 1986 graduate who lost his life in an accident on his family farm in 2003.
+Both were members of the Kappa Alpha Order